-If the recommendation to deregulate Dryden's taxi business is approved, the owner/operator of a taxi-cab or other vehicle for hire within Dryden would be able to conduct their operations as would most other business owners not subject to a business licensing requirement.
+If the recommendation to deregulate Dryden's taxi business is approved, the owner/operator of a taxi-cab or other vehicle for hire within Dryden would be able to conduct their operations as would most other business owners not subject to a licensing requirement.

-With deregulation, no annual badge fee (currently charged by the City's Administration Department) would be required and no vehicle inspections or other municipal regulations would apply.
+With deregulation, no annual badge fee (currently charged by the City's Administration Department) would be required and no vehicle inspections or other municipal regulations would apply to the local taxi-cab businesses.
 All applicable provincial and federal regulations (Highway Traffic Act, Consumer Protection Act, Compulsory Automobile Insurance Act, etc.) would continue to be in effect but would be enforced by the appropriate agencies.

-In the absence of a municipally mandated and approved fare system for taxi-cab services, vehicle for hire owners would be able to set their prices for service at a rate they believe would be acceptable to the public but competitive with other operators and at a rate that would ensure business profitability and sustainability.
+In the absence of a municipally mandated and approved fare system for taxi-cab services, owners would be able to set their prices for service at a rate they believe would be acceptable to the public but competitive with other operators and at a rate that would ensure business profitability and sustainability.

-For 2022 City staff have issued 25 badges to drivers from both local taxi companies.
-In order to not have to refund all or a portion of those fees, it's recommended that the City of Dryden continue to regulate the taxi business until the end of January of 2023 which is when the current badges expire.
+To date in 2022 City staff have issued 26 badges to drivers from both local taxi companies.
+In order not to have to refund all or a portion of those fees, it's recommended that the City of Dryden continue to regulate the taxi business until the end of January 2023 which is when the current badges expire.